 If you ask me to name one food that is a Japanese icon, I will name Japanese rice balls (onigiri) without hesitation.
 This dish is not only popular inside Japan but also widely known around the globe.

+Plus, this recipe is an ideal idea for using leftover rice.
 One special trait making onigiri so famous is its huge selection for fillings.
 Traditionally, you can use tuna or pickled plum.
 Other tastier ingredients include chicken, cheese, crab stick, and mushrooms.

 Whatever savory fillings you choose, they are all bundled with the steamed rice by dried seaweed.
 These rice balls are wonderful substitutes for your ordinary morning sandwiches.